conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 .. code-block:: bash

-    conda-build --python 2.7 click
+    conda build --python 2.7 click

-Notice that the file printed at the end of the ``conda-build`` output has changed to reflect the requested version of Python.
+Notice that the file printed at the end of the ``conda build`` output has changed to reflect the requested version of Python.
 ``conda install`` will look in the package directory for the file that matches your current Python version.